Galle Harbour: Development project

 The Sri Lanka Ports Authority has planned to develop the existing Port of Galle to accommodate the increasing demand for freight handling for Sri Lanka as well as an international regional destination.
 This is planned with the construction of a deep water passenger vessel terminal and breakwaters, dredging of entrance channel and basin, and other facilities at the port of Galle to contribute to the economic development of the country.

 Some of the facilities provided at Galle Port were damaged during the 2004 Indian Ocean tsunami.
 The proposed development also expects to provide a fully fledged yacht marina for the Galle Port to facilitate the calling yachts, as well as to attract more yachts.

 SLPA expects to provide berthing facilities to passenger vessels of 300 m in length and cargo vessels of 200 m in length which have a depth of 10 m and 10.9 m respectively with this project.
 This will be achieved by constructing breakwaters to cover the effects of waves in the Galle bay area.

 Maritime archaeology

-Galle Harbour is a popular site among the local and foreign maritime archeologists who are doing research about the ancient naval transportation.
-Many ship wrecks during the colonial rule of Portuguese, Dutch and English can be seen in the sites around the bay of Galle situated in close proximity to Galle Harbour.
+Galle Harbour is a popular site among the local and foreign maritime archaeologists who are doing research about the ancient naval transportation.
+Many ship wrecks during the colonial rule of Portuguese, Dutch and English can be seen in the sites around the bay of Galle situated near Galle Harbour.
 Notable ship wrecks in the area includes "The East Indiaman Avondster" (1659), the VOC shipwreck Hercules (1661), Dolfijn (1663), Barbesteijn (1735) and the Geinwens (1776).
 The marine archaeologists of the Maritime Archaeology Unit (MAU) of Central Cultural Fund (CCF) established in Galle has been conducting many archaeological explorations in the Galle harbour area.